vanveghd/Poppack/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Poppack is to …
+The goal of Poppack is to reveals the population in Mashhad according to numbers of persons and families and compare the number of owners and tenant and some other information.

 ## Installation